affinda/affinda-python/docs/models.md

 :ivar passed: Required.
 Whether the validation passed or not, null if the validation was not applicable.
 :vartype passed: bool
 :ivar rule_slug: Required.
-The hot-dog case slug of the validation rule that was applied.
+The kebab-case slug of the validation rule that was applied.
 :vartype rule_slug: str
 :ivar message: Required.
 Message explaining why the validation failed.
 :vartype message: str